 You will be shown two different pictures.
 Describe the pictures in as much detail as possible.
 Make sure to look at details like the weather and the scenario.
 Don’t be afraid to paraphrase if you don’t know the proper word.

-The test ends with an open conversation, where you can choose the topic by yourself.
-It's not about content, it's about consistently controlling both basic and complex grammatical structures and sentence patterns.
+The ICAO language proficiency test ends with an open conversation.
+You will talk to the examiner about topics of your choice.
+It's not about the content, but rather about consistently mastering both basic and more complex grammatical structures and sentence patterns.
+You can freely choose and determine the conversation topics.
 What did you have for breakfast today?
 Where have you been on vacation?
 What is your favourite sport?

 Please consider carefully, if you want to leave the sphere of aviation related topics or if you find it easier to stick to planes and flying: Tell us about your aviation career!
 Which airplane is your favourite type?
 What has been the most challenging situation for you as pilot of an aircraft?
 Have you ever experienced a real emergency?